 5.9.2.1.3 Test case 2: CLF processing time, no RF response

+5.9.2.1.3.1 Test execution

 Execution of this test case might require the support of an upper layer (e.g. HCI as per ETSI TS 102 622 [4]).
 This information shall be provided by the DUT manufacturer.

-The test equipment shall provide a PCD capable to perform ISO/IEC 14443-3 [5] type A RF communication, with RF frame reception length of up to 32 bytes.

-5.9.2.1.3.1 Test execution

 The test procedure shall be executed once for each of following parameter sets:

 There are no test case-specific parameters for this test case.